Topological invariance of torsion sensitive intersection homology: Definitions and background

 \begin{remark} As noted in \cite[Remark V.4.14.c]{Bo}, even if we restrict our coefficients to local systems concentrated in a single degree and defined on dense open submanifolds of pseudomanifolds, there can exist $\mc E$ for which there does not exist a CS set stratification adapted to $\mc E$.
 For example, define $\mc E$ to be the local system on $\R^2-(0,0)\cup\{(1/n,0)|n\in \Z_{\geq 1}\}$ with stalk $\Z$ and nontrivial monodromy on a small loop around each $(1/n,0)$. \end{remark}

-Given a ts-perversity $\vec p$ and a ts-coefficient system $\mc E$ to which $X$ is adapted, the associated ts-Deligne sheaf is defined for pseudomanifolds in \cite[Definition 4.4]{GBF32}.
-The details all hold as well for CS sets, and the ts-Deligne sheaf $\mc P^*_{X,\vec p,\mc E}$, often written simply as $\mc P^*$, is defined as
+Given a ts-perversity $\vec p$ and a ts-coefficient system $\mc E$ to which $X$ is adapted, the associated ts-Deligne sheaf is defined for pseudomanifolds in \cite[Definition 4.4]{GBF32} and shown there for pseudomanifolds to be an intermediate extension of $\mc E$ with respect to a certain $t$-structure \cite[Proposition 5.12]{GBF32}.
+The construction holds as well for CS sets, and the ts-Deligne sheaf $\mc P^*_{X,\vec p,\mc E}$, often written simply as $\mc P^*$, is defined as

 Here each $\mf t_{\leq \vec p}^{X_{k}}$ is a \emph{locally torsion-tipped truncation} functor as defined in \cite[Section 3]{GBF32}.
 We refer the reader there for more details but note that for $\mc S^*$ defined on $U_{k+1}$ we have